AishwaryaGond/nyc-taxi-data-pipeline/README.md

 ## Problem Description

+Urban transportation systems generate large volumes of trip data daily.
+However, raw taxi datasets are not directly usable for analytics due to their size, lack of structure, and absence of aggregated insights.

-This project builds an end-to-end data pipeline to process NYC taxi trip data and generate daily analytical insights such as total trips and average distance.
+This project focuses on building an end-to-end data pipeline to process NYC taxi trip data and transform it into meaningful analytical outputs.

+The key challenges addressed are:

+* Efficient ingestion of raw trip data into a database
+* Automating data workflows using orchestration tools
+* Transforming raw data into aggregated metrics for analysis
+* Enabling easy visualization for decision-making

+The pipeline extracts taxi trip data, loads it into PostgreSQL, and applies transformations to generate daily summaries such as:

+* Total number of trips per day
+* Average trip distance
+* Date-wise trends

+These processed results are then visualized using Looker Studio to provide actionable insights into taxi usage patterns.

+## 🎯 Objective

+The objective of this project is to design a reproducible and automated data pipeline that converts raw transportation data into structured and queryable insights.

 ---